-Yes, we do accept transfer courses from other regionally accredited colleges/institutions.
+We key transfer courses from regionally accredited colleges/institutions.
 Please submit an official transcript from the college/institution you received transfer credits from.
+You may contact Student Success at studentsuccess@jsums.edu to determine whether courses may be used towards your degree completion.